Do you know a teacher of 7-11-year-olds who might want to connect their students with peers around the globe?

 Pop Your Bubble

 The KIND Foundation believes that connecting people with diverse perspectives is one step towards building a kinder, more inclusive world.
 With this in mind, we created Pop Your Bubble – a social media experiment to connect people and allow them to explore other points of view, hopefully discovering we are all more alike than we are different.
-Our tool analyzes your Facebook profile – age, gender, location, likes, and shares – to find people who could diversify your feed and pop your bubble.
-You’ll be able to follow those people, which will expose you to new voices, perspectives, and ways of life – all with just a few clicks!
-Get inspired here!
+Our tool analyzed users’ Facebook profiles – age, gender, location, likes, and shares – to find people who could diversify their feeds and pop their bubbles.
+In just one year, the tool helped foster over 65,000 “unlikely” connections, exposing people to new voices, perspectives, and ways of life – all with just a few clicks!
+Although our experiment has ended, there are still many ways for you to continue to pop your bubble.
+Get inspired here.

 This program celebrates people who have gone out of their way to help others in need.
 A KIND Person is someone who has performed an extraordinary act of kindness or demonstrated a selfless commitment to others.
 Through this program, we look to recognize individuals who have acted with humanity to impact another person’s life or an entire community—making our world a better place.
 To celebrate the most exemplary nominees and help them on their journey, we awarded over $1 million to 7 KIND People award recipients.
 Check out their incredible stories in the video below and learn more here.